Sunday, October 16, 11:59 PM PST

 - Completed online application.
 We strongly encourage you to write and review your work, and have all of your supporting documents ready before beginning the online application.

 - Nomination Letter (maximum 2 pages).
 In order to identify candidates who will be accountable to low-income communities and communities of color, we require a nomination letter from a grassroots or advocacy organization.
 Your nomination organization MUST address the following in their letter:

 - What are your organization’s campaign goals, and how do you see the applicant advancing these goals on their commission of interest?

 - How will your organization hold the applicant accountable to your campaign goals and members once they are placed on a commission or board?

 - How will your organization support the applicant’s service as a commissioner?

 How do I apply?

 Applications can be submitted online.
 You can upload your resume and nomination letter in the designated area on the application form.
-Please note that you are not able to save your application so have all of your documents ready before you begin.
+We also ask for a headshot and a 75-word bio.

-If you are unable to apply online, email email@example.com for alternative options for applying.
+If you are unable to apply online, email Wendy Aragón, email@example.com for alternative options.